akshiv/phys408FourierOptics/LabNoteBook.md

 We can also invert the image to get a clearer image:
 ![INVERTED NOZON IMAGE](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day2_20180313/Charecter%20Recognition/snap-unknown-20180313-114640-1-INVERTED.jpg)

-We attempted to adjust the gain
+We attempted to adjust the gain so that the image can be seen against the grid of paper to view the camera skew:

 Next we added the Imagining lens into the set up to view the fourier transform:
 - **Experimental set-up:**